What is suicide?

 Is it true that suicide rates are higher at Christmas?

 This is not true.
 In fact, though the rate is fairly constant throughout the year, it rises slightly after the holidays in January and peaks in early spring.
-Some think the holiday season can be a protective factor for those at risk (CSP, 2013).
+Some think the holiday season can be a protective factor for those considering suicide (CSP, 2013).
 Joiner calls it a “time of togetherness”(2010) and can definitely lessen the chances of a suicide as someone feels more connected or more obliged to make it through the holiday season in the interest of harmony.

 What does ‘survivor of suicide’ mean?